rocketgeek/rocketgeek-custom-login/README.md

 ## Installation
 - Install and activate like any other plugin.

+## Customization
+- This is intended as an example of what can be done.
+It is assumed that you'll use this as a starting point for customizing your own login.
+However, this can be used "as is" - it's a fully working example that doesn't require change.
+- 2 themes are included - light and dark.
+If you don't want to do much customization, you can simple change the `$theme` variable value as desired ("dark" or "light").

 ## Notes
 - Borrowed heavily from Adam Clark's project at https://github.com/avclark/10up-bcl